Restaurant Calculations: Financial Metrics Every Restaurateur Should Track to Outperform the Competition

 How to Increase Average Check Value

-You can also increase average check value by raising prices.
-This is always a tricky calculation because it’s hard to know what tolerance customers will have for higher prices.
-In our Q3 2021 analysis, we found that restaurants were able to increase average check value by raising prices.
 Operators who have a clear understanding of their restaurant financials will be best positioned to improve the value of each customer without reaching the point of diminishing returns.

 Track Key Restaurant Performance Metrics

 Unlike many other restaurant data providers, we provide market comparison data that allows you to access competitive benchmarking.
-You can compare your performance against other units, other regions, segments or cuisines.
+You can compare your performance against other units, other regions, segments, or cuisines.
 It’s completely customizable to your needs.

-For example, you can see the average check in your locations in San Francisco versus Dallas, and make comparisons based on cost of living, labor, etc. Understanding the cost differences in various cities can help you refine your pricing and increase average restaurant revenue.
+For example, you can see the average check in your locations in San Francisco versus Dallas and make comparisons based on cost of living, labor, etc. Understanding the cost differences in various cities can help you refine your pricing and increase average restaurant revenue.

 How We Collect Restaurant Data

 We’re able to gather restaurant data through direct client relationships.
 We collect our clients’ weekly sales and traffic data to build the largest and most comprehensive set of restaurant calculations in the marketplace.
-Our database contains the six main segments of the restaurant industry: quick service, family dining, fast casual, casual dining, upscale/polished casual and fine dining.
+Our database contains the six main segments of the restaurant industry: quick service, family dining, fast casual, casual dining, upscale/polished casual, and fine dining.

 Security is paramount, and we never allow our clients to see one another’s company-level data.
 In the Financial Intelligence tool, all competitor data is aggregated and presented in benchmark format.
 This allows our clients to gain the insights they need without giving up sensitive financial information.